 Many people let others run all over them because they lack self-respect and struggle with self-worth.
 It will not matter how many boundaries you set or how clear you are with them if you do not have enough self-respect to keep others from crossing them.
 You are no less important than anyone else.
 You deserve the same respect that you give.
 Build your self-worth and self-respect, and stand up for yourself by learning to appreciate and accept who you are.
 Self-acceptance is the key to self-worth and self-respect.

 3. Get Clear on the Situation

 Be 100% sure that the situation requires you to stand up for yourself.
 Did you hear what someone said correctly?
 Have you interpreted the situation correctly?
 Be aware of your triggers and the emotional impact they have on you.
-Sometimes we get triggered by something and our emotions immediately kick in.
-When this happens we can get tunnel vision and lose sight of the reality of the situation.
-How many times have you heard a word or phrase and immediately get triggered, only to realize later that you misinterpreted what really happened?
+Sometimes we get triggered by something, and our emotions immediately kick in.
+When this happens, we can get tunnel vision and lose sight of the reality of the situation.
+How many times have you heard a word or phrase and immediately gotten triggered, only to realize later that you misinterpreted what happened?
 Avoid this by getting clear on the situation.
-If a boundary has been clearly crossed, then standing up for yourself is a must.
+If a boundary has been clearly crossed, standing up for yourself is a must.

 4. Pick Your Battles

 Remember this advice: keep the peace, don’t make it.
 That means you have to learn to pick your battles.
 Just because you can stand up for yourself, doesn’t necessarily mean it’s appropriate.
 You have to weigh the possible consequences of standing up for yourself.
 Of course, if it is something major you should hold the line in the sand, but if it’s something you can let go to keep the peace, then let it go and fight another day.